javos65/DualCore-H7-RPC-structure-passthrough/README.md

 ## About

-An example project for Dual Core H7 inter processor communication using RPC mechanism to pass data-structures back and forward.
+An example project for Dual Core H7 inter processor communication using RPC mechanism to pass data-structures back and forward.+
+Examples coming with the board focus on text passthrough, this example can pass any variable: int, float,text,bool, organized in a predefined C-structure.

 ### Wiring